 Holy Wisdom Inclusive Catholic Community is a worshipping community grounded in Roman Catholic tradition and liturgy.
-Inspired by Vatican II, which described the Church as the “People of God.”
-We bring this vision to the 21st Century and live it.
+Inspired by Vatican II, which described the Church as the “People of God”, we desire to bring this vision to the 21st Century and live it.

 Pope Says Christians Should Apologize to Gay People, the Poor, Exploited Women and Children